-One scholarship equivalent to 3 in-state graduate credits was created by the friends of Fran Gesner.
+One scholarship equivalent to three in-state graduate credits was created by the friends of Fran Gesner.
 Recipient must be a full-time student in the communication disorders graduate program, have a minimum GPA of 3.2 with at least 6 graduate credits, and have resided for a significant time in Passaic County.
 Secondary criteria include financial need, involvement in extracurricular activities, and a commitment to the communication disorders field.
-To apply: contact the William Paterson University Alumni Office for an application (973.720.2175).